dancdoran/Python_Project_Sample/README.md

 All documents and files in this repository were written solely by me, and I reserve any authorship claims and copyrights.
 They are however open for inspection and evaluation as well as critical feedback if appropriate.

+DOCUMENTATION:  See the included SolidFire_Chess_Service_Test_Strategy.docx word document, as well as the project README below.

+DOWNLOAD & RUN: dan_doran_SFCS_sssignment.tar.gz   - See 'QUICK START' section at bottom of this page.

 Below is a copy of the contained README File:
 ========================================================================
 SolidFire Chess Service Testing and Test Case Creation Program